vierge-noire/cakephp-fixture-factories/docs/factories.md

 ```
 or per default in the factory's `setDefaultTemplate` method.

-Additionaly, you can declare a behavior globaly.
+Additionally, you can declare a behavior globally.
 This can be useful for behaviors that impact a large amount of tables
 and for which not nullable fields need to be populated.

-You may create a `fixture_factories.php` config file in your application's `config` folder.
-Under the key `TestFixtureGlobalBehaviors`, you will need to define all the behaviors that will be listened to, provided that the root table itself is listening to them.
+You may save in your configuration file, under the key `TestFixtureGlobalBehaviors`, all the behaviors that will be listened to, provided that the root table itself is listening to them.

 ```$xslt
 'TestFixtureGlobalBehaviors' => [